asiron/fincontracts-cli/README.md

 ### Development

-Remember to deploy contracts if you have changed Solidity contracts from `contracts/` directory and remember to run `npm run build` if you changed any of the JavaScript source files form `src`.
+Remember to re-deploy contracts if you have changed Solidity contracts from `contracts/` directory and remember to run `$ npm run build` if you changed any of the JavaScript source files form `src`.
 [Pull requests](https://github.com/asiron/fincontracts-cli/pulls) or [Issues](https://github.com/asiron/fincontracts-cli/issues) are welcome!